cyrildewit/eloquent-viewable/README.md

 #### How it works

-When recording a view with a session delay, this package will also save a snapshot of the view in the visitor's session with an expiration date time.
+When recording a view with a session delay, this package will also save a snapshot of the view in the visitor's session with an expiration datetime.
 Whenever the visitor views the item again, this package will checks his session and decide if the view should be saved in the database or not.

 ### Retrieving views counts